AndyButland/UmbracoMapper/ReadMe.md

 This will map all view model properties it can find an exact name match for, either from the standard IPublishedContent properties (like Id, Name etc.), or from the document type fields.

+From version 4.0 onwards - supporting Umbraco 8 - you can optionally provide a culture string, in order to map view model properties to the language variant indicated by the culture string:

+    mapper.Map(CurrentPage, model, "en-GB");

 To override conventions for property mapping, you can provide a Dictionary of property mappings via the **propertyMappings** parameter (or with more recent versions, use attributes - see 'Mapping Using Attributes' below).
 In this example we are mapping a document type field called 'bodyText' to a view model field called 'Copy':

     mapper.Map(CurrentPage, model,